-- Editing FGDC metadata content on the Description tab
+- Editing FGDC metadata content in the Description tab

 - Exporting ArcGIS metadata to an FGDC-format XML file

-- Publishing the exported FGDC CSDGM-format XML file to GeoPlatform.gov
+- Publishing the exported FGDC XML file to GeoPlatform.gov

 The Federal Geographic Data Committee's (FGDC) Content Standard for Digital Spatial Metadata (CSDGM) is a well-known metadata standard that has been used in North America and around the world for many years.
 This type of metadata was created by default with ArcGIS Desktop 9.3.1.

-With ArcGIS 10 for Desktop, the metadata editor was redesigned to accommodate creating content for multiple metadata standards.
-Although the metadata editing experience is different than in previous versions of the software, you can continue to create, view, edit, import, export, and publish FGDC CSDGM metadata.
-This guide describes these workflows and will help you produce and manage FGDC CSDGM metadata in the current version of ArcGIS Desktop.
+With ArcGIS Desktop 10.0, the metadata editor was redesigned to accommodate creating content for multiple metadata standards.
+Although the metadata editing experience is different than in ArcGIS Desktop 9.3.1, you can continue to create, view, edit, import, export, and publish FGDC metadata.
+This guide describes these workflows and will help you produce and manage FGDC metadata in the current version of ArcGIS for Desktop.

-Configure ArcGIS Desktop to create FGDC CSDGM metadata
+Configure ArcGIS for Desktop to create FGDC CSDGM metadata

-The first step is to configure ArcGIS Desktop for creating FGDC CSDGM metadata by choosing the appropriate metadata style on the Options dialog box of any ArcGIS Desktopapplication.
+The first step is to configure ArcGIS for Desktop for creating FGDC metadata by choosing the appropriate metadata style in the Options dialog box of any ArcGIS for Desktopapplication.

-- Open the Options dialog box for your ArcGIS Desktop application.
+- Open the Options dialog box for your ArcGIS for Desktop application.

 - In ArcMap, click Customize > ArcMap Options.